xopxe/micro_rosso_platformio/README.md

 }
 ```

-The reference this file from your `platformio.ini` file:
+Then reference this file from your `platformio.ini` file:

 ```ini
 board_microros_user_meta = myproject.meta